On single-variable Witten zeta functions of rank two and three: Meromorphic continuation of

 Therefore

-the exchange of summation and integral holds when the series is absolute convergent, that is in particular when $\Re(s)$ is sufficiently large.
-We shall use the above integral representation of $\zeta_f(s)$ to extend it meromorphically to all $\mathbb{C}$.
+the exchange of summation and integral holds when $\Re(s)$ is sufficiently large.
+Note that by Lemma \ref{rapid_decrease_Ff}, for fixed $s$, $F_f(s;z)$ has exponential decay along vertical direction while $\zeta$ has moderate growth, so above integral is absolutely convergent.

-Due to the poles of $\Gamma$ and $\zeta$, it is best to visualize this situation using a "singularity diagram".
-By Theorem \ref{K_is_entire_function}, the integrand
+We analyze the integrand using a "singularity diagram".
+The integrand (in variable $z$)

-has poles\footnote{here we highlight importance of Theorem \ref{K_is_entire_function}, which says $K_f(s,z)$ is an entire function.} at The diagram is constructed by plotting these lines with respect to coordinates $(\Re(s),\Re(z)) = (\Re(s),c)$.
-Note that his diagram depends only on $d = \deg f$, not on particular appearance of $f$.
+has poles\footnote{here we highlight the importance of Theorem \ref{K_is_entire_function}, which says $K_f(s;z)$ is an entire function.} at The diagram is constructed by plotting these lines with respect to coordinates $(\Re(s),\Re(z)) = (\Re(s),c)$.
+The diagram depends only on $d = \deg(f)$.

 These lines cut the plane into different connected components.
-The component of point $A$ corresponds to the choice of $(\Re(s),c)$ for which our original integral representation
+The component of point $A$ in the figure corresponds to a choice of $(\Re(s),c)$ for which our original integral representation

-is valid.
-Since Lemma \ref{rapid_decrease_Ff} tells us the integrand is exponentially decreasing along path of integration, we can shift the contour of integration with $\Re(z) = c$ to an arbitrary $c'$, picking up the residue in between:
+is valid, where Lemma \ref{rapid_decrease_Ff} tells us the integrand has exponential decay along path of integration, thus we can shift the contour of integration from $\Re(z) = c$ to another $c' \in \mathbb{C}$, picking up residues in between: